 The Typhon screeches and transforming sounds set you on edge, the pumping bass footsteps and vocal sounds of Phantoms sneak up on you, and the eerily quiet sounds of floating in space engulf you.
 I play my games on a high end 5.1 surround system and can attest that the surround effects were great.

-I award Prey with the Thumb Culture Platinum Award of 10/10.
-Although it is not without its small flaws and slightly generic story as it progresses, but it sure is a gem of a game to play.
+I award Prey with the Thumb Culture Platinum Award.
+Although it is not without its small flaws and slightly generic story as it progresses, it sure is a gem of a game to play.